DavidBakerEffendi/vsc-gsql-extension/README.md

 TODO: Implement GSQL linting TypeScript from GraphStudio code given to me by @jonherke

-## Requirements

-None thus far.

-## Known Issues

-- Basetypes not being highlighted inside of accumulator type parameter
-- Vertex attached accumulator variables and global variables different colours

 ## Release Notes

+### 0.0.2

+- Simplified accumulator regex to fix matching whole accumulator with type parameter
+- Lowered required VSCode version to ^1.3.0
+- Updated description to match README on the repository

 ### 0.0.1